awsdocs/nice-dcv-admin-guide/doc_source/setting-up-uninstalling.md

 1. Ensure that there are no running NICE DCV sessions\.
 Use the `dcv list-sessions` NICE DCV command to check for any running sessions\.
 If there are running sessions, use the `dcv close session` NICE DCV command to stop them\.

 1. After you confirm that there are no running sessions, stop the NICE DCV server\.
-For more information, see [Stopping the NICE DCV Server on Windows](manage-stop.md#manage-stop-windows)\.
+For more information, see [Stopping the NICE DCV Server](manage-stop.md)\.

 1. Open the Windows **Settings** application and navigate to the **Apps & Features** panel\.